2 weeks into online learning, some Denver families continue to struggle with internet access

 DENVER (KDVR) — Denver Public Schools (DPS) transitioned to online learning two weeks ago in response to the coronavirus pandemic and social distancing rules.
 As of Tuesday, the district distributed 45,000 Chromebooks to families in the district who need them, but internet access continues to be a challenge.

-“We have ordered about 3,500 hotspots that provide free internet inside the family’s homes.
-And those are just coming in, in smaller shipments,” said DPS superintendent Susana Cordova.
+“We have ordered about 3,500 hotspots that provide free internet inside the families’ homes.
+And those are just coming in, in smaller shipments,” said DPS Superintendent Susana Cordova.

 “They have been a tremendous partner with us,” said Cordova in reference to Comcast.